Edwin Malave: Boxing career

-On February 23, 1970, at the age of 19, Malave, a two-time Golden New York Gloves champ, had his first professional boxing match against Ruben DeJesus, beating him in four rounds by unanimous decision in New York's Audubon Ballroom in Harlem.
+On February 23, 1970, at the age of 19, Malave, a two-time New York Golden Gloves champ, had his first professional boxing match against Ruben DeJesus, beating him in four rounds by unanimous decision in New York's Audubon Ballroom in Harlem.
 Malave, however, lost his second fight against Freytes Caban who came into the match with a 5-1 record, decisioning Malave in a close fight March 16 that same year.
 Malave had won nine of his next ten bouts, including a rematch against Freytus Caban, avenging the defeat of the previous meeting by winning a unanimous decision.
 His only defeat in a string of victories was against Doc McClendon, a journeyman boxer.

 With a record of 10-2 and 5 knockouts, Malave faced Harold Weston, who would later become a world title challenger.
 Harold Weston came into the August 9, 1971 match with a 12-1 record.
 Malave won by a split-decision.
 Malave had a streak of 10 fights without a loss, winning 8 fights with two draws.
 He defeated Harold Weston in the rematch at the Garden by unanimous decision, and a rematch against Pat Murphy at the Felt Forum that was a draw.
-He became the fifth ranked lightweight contender after his knockout victory over the United Kingdom Commonwealth lightweight champion Percy Hayles from Kingston, Jamaica, at the Felt Forum.
+He became the fifth ranked lightweight contender after his knockout victory over the Commonwealth lightweight champion Percy Hayles from Kingston, Jamaica, at the Felt Forum.

-On June 4, 1973 at the Felt Forum, Madison Square Garden, New York, Malave lost to Ray Lampkin by an eighth-round knockout.
+On June 4, 1973, at the Felt Forum, Madison Square Garden, New York, Malave lost to Ray Lampkin by an eighth-round knockout.
 Malave took a fight in Boston, Mass. against Greg Joiner, winning by a knockout in the 3rd round.
 Then he faced former World Lightweight Champion Ken Buchanan, losing by a TKO in the 7th round September 1, 1973, which turned out to be his last professional boxing match.

 Acting career

 Malave studied acting at Herbert Berghoff Studios in the West Village, while pursuing his budding career as a professional boxer.
 He acted in a number of plays at various playhouses around New York.
-He got his first lead role in Miguel Pinero's "Short Eyes" at Lincoln Center where he received rave reviews from The New York Times.
+He got his first lead role in Miguel Piñero's Short Eyes at Lincoln Center where he received rave reviews from The New York Times.
 He played the role of "Ramon Santos" in the Barney Miller pilot for ABC, reprising the role when the episode was re-shot for Season One.
 He later appeared in two other episodes of that sitcom, portraying a different character each time.